fnt90/Taskerino/README.md

-# Taskerino
+# taskerino
-A To-Do List app (in progress) written in Java called Taskerino.
+A To-Do List app (in progress) written in Java called taskerino.

 This application should store tasks as a To-Do list.